drew9158/web-sprint-challenge-advanced-css-and-intro-js/README.md

 1. How would you describe acessibility on the web to someone new to programming?
 2. Talk about 3 different things you can do to ensure your website is accessible.
 3. How would you explain the concept of a variable to someone new to programming?
+    A variable is a container that can store many kinds of values.
 4. What is the purpose of using functions in code?
+    A function is a grouping of code that can be executed whenever the function is called.
+It allows a task to be repeated on command when necessary.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.